 The cost of land to which this clause applies at the date referred to in subclause (1) is the value for that land determined in accordance with Schedule A as on that day.

 The cost of real property described in subclause (1)(b) at the date referred to in subclause (1) is nil, save that Auckland International Airport Limited's cost of constructing the Northern Runway must not exceed $22.3 million.

+Alternative methodologies with equivalent effect

+When completing the RAB roll forward and forecast total revenue requirements of an ID determination, an airport may apply an alternative methodology to that specified for asset valuation in clauses 3.3-3.5, 3.7, 3.9 and 3.10.

+An alternative methodology applied by an airport in accordance with this clause must-

+produce an equivalent effect on the price setting event to the methodology that would otherwise apply under this determination; and

+be consistent with the purpose of Part 4 of the Act.

+Notwithstanding clauses 3.3-3.5, 3.7, 3.9 and 3.10, when applying an alternative methodology under subclause (1), an airport may treat the RAB values of all or some of the relevant assets in aggregate rather than separately.

+Demonstration that alternative methodologies have equivalent effect

+Where an airport applies alternative methodologies in accordance with clause 3.13, it must do so in accordance with the requirements of the ID determination.

 Treatment of taxation